DevExpress/devextreme-documentation/concepts/40 Angular Components/00 DevExtreme Angular Components.md

 We also provide [over 250 technical demos](https://js.devexpress.com/Demos/WidgetsGallery) you can edit and copy code from.

-For information on how to integrate DevExtreme Angular components into your application, refer to one of the [Getting Started articles](/concepts/40%20Angular%20Components/10%20Getting%20Started '/Documentation/Guide/Angular_Components/Getting_Started/').
+For information on how to integrate DevExtreme Angular UI components into your application, refer to one of the [Getting Started articles](/concepts/40%20Angular%20Components/10%20Getting%20Started '/Documentation/Guide/Angular_Components/Getting_Started/').